alan-turing-institute/repro-catalogue/README.md

 The `disengage` command is run **immediately after finishing an analysis** to version the results.

 For example, my analysis is done by running my code as an executable file in command prompt.
-Once I have finished running this code, I then proceed to the disengage stage:
+Once I have finished running this code, I proceed to the disengage stage:

 ```{bash}
 catalogue disengage \